National Cyber Summit Job Fair

 Von Braun Center South Hall

 Meet face-to-face with both cleared and non-cleared cyber security employers from 11am – 3pm.
 We’ll also feature complimentary resume reviews during the job fair.
-There is no charge for job seekers to attend the Cyber Job Fair or to visit the NCS Exposition Hall.
+There is no charge for job seekers to attend the Cyber Job Fair.

 If you have a security clearance, please pre-register on ClearedJobs.Net